.

 - Intellectual property information

-- Other changes in structuring or extension of administrative approvals.
+- Other changes in the company's structure or extension of administrative authorisations.

-- The company is deemed to be concealing the truth by submitting false information on all or part of the above-mentioned items.
-In China, this is a serious offence which carries penalties.
+- The company will be deemed to have concealed the truth by providing false information on any or all of the above.
+This is a serious offence in China and is punishable by law.

-The authorities conduct periodic inspections of office & workplaces.
+The authorities carry out regular inspections of offices and workplaces.
 Several authorities are involved.
-First and foremost are the State Administration for Market Regulation (SAMR), the Tax Bureau (SAT) and the Labor and Social Affairs Bureau.
+The most important are the State Administration for Market Regulation (SAMR), the Tax Bureau (SAT) and the Labor and Social Affairs Bureau.

-The SAMR or the Chinese customs conduct some checks by sampling products.
-This administrative supervision is the strictest and the most severe sanctions reserved for sectors linked to the safety of goods and people.
-It primarily affects companies involved in importing, distributing or manufacturing food products, or drugs, pharmaceuticals and medical devices in China.
+The SAMR or the Chinese customs carry out some checks by sampling products.
+This administrative supervision is the strictest and the most severe sanction reserved for sectors related to the safety of goods and people.
+It primarily affects companies involved in the import, distribution or manufacture of food products, or drugs, pharmaceuticals and medical devices in China.
 Other sectors affected include construction quality, industrial and environmental safety, to name but a few.

-As soon as a company is registered as irregular (recorded as abnormal status), this information becomes public.
+Once a company is registered as irregular (recorded as abnormal status), this information becomes public.
 It affects the company's social credit, which is visible to all customers, competitors, business partners and banks.
-As a result, loans, guarantees or insurance already granted, as well as the status of bank accounts, can be directly affected by prohibitions or restrictions.
-At this stage, any request to modify the company's structure (shareholding, corporate purpose, etc.) is refused.
-Abnormal status", also meaning "irregular", can have a major impact on day-to-day operations.
+As a result, loans, guarantees or insurance already granted, as well as the status of bank accounts, may be directly affected by prohibitions or restrictions.
+At this stage, any request to change the structure of the company (shareholding, purpose of the company, etc.) will be rejected.
+Abnormal status", which also means "irregular", can have a major impact on day-to-day operations.

-Corporate social credit data is public and distributed nationwide.
-They can be consulted on the public website "national platform for sharing credit information".
-For any given company, you'll find a list of :
+The social credit data of companies are public and distributed nationwide.
+It can be consulted on the public website "National Platform for the Exchange of Credit Information".
+For each company, you'll find a list of

-- notifications of irregularities (in declarations, for example)
+- Reports of of irregularities (in declarations, for example)

-- mentions of any illicit behavior (bad records).
+- Mentions of any illegal behavior (bad records).

-In the eyes of third parties, this directly affects the company's image and, potentially, its value.
+In the eyes of third parties, this has a direct impact on the company's image and, potentially, its value.
 To remove its name from a blacklist, a company must make commitments and take corrective action.
-On this subject, see our article on corporate social credit in China.

-Under the 2018 (and later 2021) revised version of China's Advertising Law (中华人民共和国广告法2021修正), certain sensitive words are subject to limitations or bans.
-They may not be used either on products or on public communicating documents.
-This includes a company's website and Wechat Pro account, its brochures distributed in China and any other form of local public communication.
+Under the revised 2021 version of China's Advertising Law (中华人民共和国广告法2021修正), certain sensitive words are subject to restrictions or prohibitions.
+They may not be used on products or public communication documents.
+This includes a company's website and Wechat Pro account, its brochures distributed in China and any other form of local public.

 Examples of